morten-olsen/gitlaw/README.md

       if (isWorkHours() {
         return {
           type: 'deny',
-          reason: 'Emergency approvals are only allowed outside if work hours }
+          reason: 'Emergency approvals are only allowed outside if work hours', };
-      },
+      }
       sendSlackMessage(`An emergency deployment was performed by ${actor} on ${repo.owner}/${repo.name} PR ${pr}`);
       return {
         type: "allow",